 If you come to Illinois with a Master's degree, you need to complete 64 additional credit hours, including 40 credit hours of course work in order to receive a doctorate (24 hours of doctoral research credit may be counted toward the 64).
-You also need to fulfill our (departmental) Master's thesis requirement, either by getting a Master's thesis that you completed elsewhere approved by your division and the department, or by getting Master's-level research that you did elsewhere and that is equivalent to the thesis requirement of our department approved by your division Coordinator about how to get approval for work completed elsewhere.)
+You also need to fulfill our (departmental) Master's thesis requirement, either by getting a Master's thesis that you completed elsewhere approved by your division and the department, or by getting Master's-level research that you did elsewhere and that is equivalent to the thesis requirement of our department approved by your division and the department.
+(See departmental requirements and talk with your division Coordinator about how to get approval for work completed elsewhere.)